 - There is no required reading for Mathematics candidates but you may be interested in the Faculty reading suggestions and Plus Magazine.

 - Events which may be of interest in the year before you apply include King's Maths Open Day (26 April in 2014), CU Masterclasses, Oxford and Cambridge Student Conferences, and other King's Open Days.
-Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools, the STEP summer school or the CUSU Shadowing Scheme.
+Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools, the STEP summer school (they are keen to get more applications for this - do please look into it!) or the CUSU Shadowing Scheme.

 - Course outline and film